+Text description provided by the architects.
 The L71 house is a single family house located on the northeastern side of Bangkok, Thailand.
 The site for the house is a long and narrow shape site.
 All of the house programs such as 4 bedrooms, dining room, and family room are place along the site to face the North.

 The living room mass was extended to create private space for the swimming pool and the second floor mass was extended to create shading for the swimming pool and terrace.

 Since the masses are split, it creates some semi outdoor space to interlock indoor and outdoor space.
 Varieties of natural materials including water, grass and wood are inserted into each space.

 A space between the two layers of roof acts as an air buffer, natural ventilation and allows for easy maintenance.
 Main material of this house is painted plastered brick wall and tint glass.
 Where the masses are splitted, the material of the splitted masses is wood.